mapy1874/academic-kickstart/content/eye-collection/_index.md

 ### End

-**Thank you for providing data points for our research in helping physically challenged people!** Please kindly reach out to me at `{my initials} at unc dot edu` if you have questions or feedbacks.
+**Thank you for providing data points for our research in helping physically challenged people!** Please kindly reach out to me [here](mailto:pm@unc.edu) if you have questions or feedbacks.